dabrahams/magoo/DesignNotes.md

 written in stone, even those with a solid rationale.
 It is expected that the right design reveals itself as the work goes on.

+## General Principles

+Throughout the design, an effort was made to capture distinctions in static type information where possible.
+For example, `Pattern`s are distinguished from `Expression`s, even though there is significant overlap between them.
+The idea is to leave guideposts that make the code more understandable and easier to work on.

+We've also tried to ensure that executable semantics implementors can't easily and unknowingly do things that don't translate into an AOT compiler.
+For example, while values in the interpreter carry their types, it's named `dynamic_type` rather than, simply, `type`, to prevent it from being used to implement constructs that should only depend on static type information.

 ## Architecture

 The system is primarily built in phases that (with one exception) are simple